 But wherever people buy it, they're going to be barred from smoking pot on public property, CBC's Geoff Bartlett reports.

 The government has announced the legal age for consumption will be 19 and over, with a possession limit of 30 grams per person and a household growing limit of four plants.
-The product will be sold through some, though not all, Nova Scotia Liquor Corp. outlets as well as through online sales.
+The product will be exclusively sold through 12 Nova Scotia Liquor Corporation outlets as well as through online sales.
 The maximum amount of cannabis a customer can purchase at one time is 30 grams.

-Prince Edward Island announced in April it wants to create a new Crown corporation to handle the sale of cannabis in the province — one that would be run separately from its liquor commission, as well as through an online component.
+Prince Edward Island announced in April it wants to create a new Crown corporation to handle the sale of cannabis in the province — one that would be run separately from its liquor commission.
+Cannabis will also be available for purchase online.
 Those 19 and over can legally purchase marijuana, which to begin will be legally restricted to private residences.